Michigan Consumer Sentiment: August Preliminary Inches Up from July Final

-See the chart below for a long-term perspective on this widely watched index.
-I've highlighted recessions and included real GDP to help evaluate the correlation between the Michigan Consumer Sentiment Index and the broader economy.
+See the chart below for a long-term perspective on this widely watched indicator.
+Recessions and real GDP are included to help us evaluate the correlation between the Michigan Consumer Sentiment Index and the broader economy.

-To put today's report into the larger historical context since its beginning in 1978, consumer sentiment is now only 2% below the average reading (arithmetic mean) and 1% below the geometric mean.
-The current index level is at the 41st percentile of the 425 monthly data points in this series.
+To put today's report into the larger historical context since its beginning in 1978, consumer sentiment is 5.8 percent above the average reading (arithmetic mean) and 7.1 percent above the geometric mean.
+The current index level is at the 55th percentile of the 464 monthly data points in this series.

-The Michigan average since its inception is 85.2.
+The Michigan average since its inception is 85.4.
 During non-recessionary years the average is 87.6.
 The average during the five recessions is 69.3.
-So the latest sentiment number puts us about 14 points above the average recession mindset and 4 points below the non-recession average.
+So the latest sentiment number puts us 21.1 points above the average recession mindset and 2.8 points above the non-recession average.

-It's important to understand that this indicator can be somewhat volatile.
-For a visual sense of the volatility here is a chart with the monthly data and a three-month moving average.
+Note that this indicator is somewhat volatile, with a 3.0 point absolute average monthly change.
+The latest data point was a 0.4 point change from the previous month.
+For a visual sense of the volatility, here is a chart with the monthly data and a three-month moving average.

-For the sake of comparison here is a chart of the Conference Board's Consumer Confidence Index (monthly update here).
+For the sake of comparison, here is a chart of the Conference Board's Consumer Confidence Index (monthly update here).
 The Conference Board Index is the more volatile of the two, but the broad pattern and general trends have been remarkably similar to the Michigan Index.
-It will be interesting to see if the next Conference Board number confirms the May preliminary Michigan improvement.

 And finally, the prevailing mood of the Michigan survey is also similar to the mood of small business owners, as captured by the NFIB Business Optimism Index (monthly update here).